 All four UK administrations now have a suite of national indicators and measures so they can report performance and be accountable to the public.
 Services and funded projects are also commonly asked to report on the outcomes of their work and in some cases payment is linked to achievement of these outcomes, for example through Payment by Result schemes.

 However, a warning.
 Of the three reasons for focussing on outcomes, accountability is the most tricky.
 Many public service projects are delivered in complex systems where many factors influence final outcomes.
 In this context, holding projects accountable for delivering outcomes over which they have limited control can lead to a raft of unintended consequences.2

-Using a theory based approach, such as Outcome Navigator, that shows how projects contribute to improving outcomes can help organisations overcome these issues.
+Using a theory based approach, such as our Outcome Focus approach, that shows how projects contribute to improving outcomes can help organisations overcome these issues.
 We will explore issues around outcome measurement and understanding cause and effect in a later post.

 If you haven’t done so already, sign up to our mailing list to receive regular (but not overly frequent!) emails containing useful information and insights from us as well as news of our events.

 1See this Alliance paper summarising the different national outcomes approaches and some common learning (pdf)